 In Sue’s artistic vision, the maths of ‘correct’ receding space are not always obeyed.
 Instead, she opens up the foreground.
 The tables remain square, whatever the viewing angle.
 This gives Sue the chance to turn compositions into free form arrangements of shapes and planes.
 In the new collection, there are some standout examples.
 In Summer Balcony and Daisies, a vase of flowers sits atop a jigsaw of interlocked patterns.
 In Wild Irises and Fields of Vine and Lilies and Lavender Fields, even the landscape through the window has been transformed into semi-abstract geometry.

-That said, Sue is not locked to this technique.
+That said, Fitzgerald is not locked to this technique.
 Her control is such that she can clearly pick and choose when to improvise with perspective and when to be more ‘conventional’.
 Thus, Cevennes Mountains and Sunflowers is a very lovely ‘correct’ still life with a background that calls to mind the Provencal landscapes of Van Gogh and Gauguin.